If you are looking for home piano lessons in Finsbury Park, Manor House, N4 and the surrounding areas, please click here: Piano Teacher N4.

 We can argue that sites like YouTube make it possible for musicians to be appropriately renumerated - they earn royalties each time their music videos are being played, but this does not account for the fact that if an individual downloads and converts music from the site, and plays it without accessing YouTube, the musicians are not adequately credited.
 Apple has also tried introducing some form of copy-protection measures, by only allowing you to play digital music files downloaded through iTunes, but unfortunately someone always finds ways to get around these.

 Back in 2003, the RIAA took action against over 10,000 individuals, a quarter of which reached financial settlements.
 And while technology continues to develop, musicians have to embrace the fact that they will have to depend less directly on music sales, but how they leverage their music, either in the form of music publishing, fan products, and concert sales.
 In short, it's not all about the music anymore, but what you do with the music.
 Maybe we will continue to see more musicians promote products like will.I.am pushes Apple?
 Or perhaps in the future musicians will run Logic Pro courses to aspiring musicians to show them how to produce their own music?

 Looking for a piano teacher near Finsbury Park, N4?
-I give piano lessons at your home.
+I give piano lessons at your home, or remotely.
 Please click here: Piano Teacher Finsbury Park N4